knapply/Development-Economics/HW/HW1.md

 </tbody>
 </table>

-We're then going to detach the `Country` row so that we can bind the `sum` row back to our data.
+We're then going to detach the `Country` row so that we can bind the `sum` row back to our summary table.

 ``` r
 Score <- Score[-1, ]